Berichte 2023

 Through your donations or through a personal sponsorship, this year eight young Namibians a future opportunity to learn a profession.

-Magthe, our on-site administrator, accompanies these eight trainees and the Knoche couple will visit each of them again in the fall.
+Magthe, our on-site administrator, accompanies these eight trainees, and the Knoche couple will visit each of them again in the fall.

 Share by: